 Admission is at the discretion of the Headteacher following the child’s introductory visit and an interview with his/her parents.
 Prior to the offer of a place, prospective pupils are required to spend two days with us, to introduce them to the daily routine and ensure a secure and confident start in their new school.
 During this time, children are tested in literacy, numeracy and reasoning.

 Years 7 to 11

-The offer of a place will be based on the attainment of acceptable results in written examinations in verbal, non-verbal and quantitative reasoning, a short creative writing exercise, and a test in French (for those who have previously studied this subject) for setting purposes.
-There is no language test for those students entering Year 7.
-The Language Department will assess the students within the first couple of weeks of the new term and set them accordingly.
-Entry will also depend upon a parent and student interview with the Headmaster, and satisfactory references from previous schools.
+The offer of a place will be based on the attainment of acceptable results in verbal, non-verbal and quantitative reasoning.
+Entry will also depend upon a parent and student interview with the Headteacher, and satisfactory references from previous schools.